lavis-nlp/spert/README.md

 python ./spert.py eval --config configs/example_eval.conf
 ```

 Use the CoNLL04 model for prediction.
 See the file 'data/datasets/conll04/conll04_prediction_example.json' for supported data formats.
-You have three options to specify your sentences, choose the one that suits your needs.
+You have three options to specify the input sentences, choose the one that suits your needs.
 If the dataset contains raw sentences, 'spacy' must be installed for tokenization.
 Download a spacy model via 'python -m spacy download model_label' and set it as spacy_model in the configuration file (see 'configs/example_predict.conf').
 ```
 python ./spert.py predict --config configs/example_predict.conf
 ```